 More than 100 types of these stop snoring devices have been approved by the FDA.
 Many insurance plans will also cover them, but you will need to have an official medical diagnosis of sleep apnea and the severity.

 Many people who get an oral appliance from a dentist find that their sleep is so much better – even on the first night.
 Just as important is the fact that with better sleep, you are positively moving toward better health.

-If you have signs of sleep apnea, such as snoring and constant tiredness, you can get snoring and sleep apnea treatment from Dr. Kumar T. Vadivel, DDS, FDS RCS, MS, a Board Certified Periodontist.
+If you have signs of sleep apnea, such as snoring and constant tiredness, you can get snoring and sleep apnea treatment from Dr. Kumar T. Vadivel, DDS, MS, MBA, FDSRCS, a Board Certified Periodontist.
 He can enable you to stop snoring and get better sleep with dental appliances.
 His Tooth HQ Dental offices are located in the Carrollton, Cedar Hill, Mockingbird/SMU and Grapevine, TX areas.
 For a consultation or dental treatment for better dental health, you can contact his office today at 214-731-0123